Most fruits have a low iron content. Only certain fruits, such as avocado, goji berries, raisins as well as some other dried fruits are high in iron.

 Dried fruits contain much more iron than fresh fruits.
 Goji berries, raisins, prunes, figs. currants, and dates can help us meet our daily needs of iron.

 Whenever possible, prefer uncooked dried fruits.
 They contain much more iron than cooked dried fruits.
 For instance, stewed figs contain only 0.88 mg per 100g.
 Uncooked dried figs contain 130% more iron!
 Furthermore, cooked foods may inhibit iron absorption.

 How to absorb more iron from fruits?

-Also, you should avoid consuming foods rich in calcium, like milk and dairy, when you eat iron-rich foods.
-Calcium inhibits iron absorption as well.
+Also, you should avoid consuming foods rich in calcium, like milk and dairy, when you eat iron-rich fruits.
+Calcium also inhibits iron absorption.

-Actually, common foods rich in iron are fortified cereals, beans, dark chocolate, lentils, spinach, tofu, beets, chickpeas, tomatoes, potatoes, cashew nuts, green peas, rice, whole-grain bread, pistachio nuts, and broccoli.
+Actually, common foods rich in iron are fortified cereals, beans, dark chocolate, lentils, spinach, soy products, beets, chickpeas, tomatoes, potatoes, cashew nuts, green peas, rice, whole-grain bread, pistachio nuts, and broccoli.

-Last, but not least, although honey has negligible amounts of iron, it might increase iron levels by 20%.
+Last, but not least, honey increases iron levels by 20%.